0xPolygonMiden/miden-client/README.md

 ## Overview

-The Miden client currently consists of a library project and a CLI binary:
+The Miden client currently consists of a library package and a CLI binary:

 - The library contains several modules that implement different features related to Miden, and exposes a variety of functions in each of them
-- The CLI is a basic wrapper around the library features, and provides a simple way to interact with it and the Miden network
+- The CLI is a basic wrapper around the library features, and provides a simple way to interact with it and the Miden rollup

 The client's main responsibility is to maintain a partial view of the blockchain which allows for locally executing and proving transactions.
-It keeps a local store of various entities periodically get updated by communicating with the node.
+It keeps a local store of various entities that periodically get updated by communicating with the node.

 ## Installing the CLI

 Before you can build and run the Miden client CLI, you'll need to make sure you have Rust [installed](https://www.rust-lang.org/tools/install).

-You can then choose to run the client CLI using `cargo`, or install it in your system.
+You can then choose to run the client CLI using `cargo`, or install it on your system.
 In order to install it, you can run:

 ```sh
 cargo install --path .